 PII redaction — strip personal data from stored messages

 When on, Wilow runs a regex-based redactor over every user message before it's persisted to the database.
-Emails, phone numbers, credit-card-shaped digit sequences, and IBANs get replaced with placeholders like [REDACTED_EMAIL].
-The original stays in memory long enough for the live reply and lead-capture extraction, then vanishes.
+Emails, phone numbers, and credit-card-shaped digit sequences get replaced with neutral placeholders: {{email}}, {{phone}}, {{card}}.

 Why it's on by default